 Although there are different methods of ad fraud, the result is often the same.
-Advertisers pay, the fraudulent party misrepresents either the ad placement or their authenticity, and collects the payout.
+Advertisers pay, and the fraudulent party misrepresents either the ad placement or their authenticity and collects the payout.

 Fake website traffic

-The easiest way for ad fraudsters to make money is to create a website and apply for a publisher account on ad ad platform.
-Once accepted they can then host display ads or any other form of paid media.
+The easiest way for ad fraudsters to make money is to create a website and apply for a publisher account on an ad platform.
+Once accepted, they can then host display ads or any other form of paid media.
 It’s then just a simple step to inflate their traffic.

-This inflated traffic is often either hired from a bot farm/click farm, or if the site owner is particularly tech savvy, they may use a botnet for hire.
+This inflated traffic is often hired from a bot farm/click farm, or if the site owner is particularly tech-savvy, they may use a botnet for hire.

 By doing this, they simply collect a nice fat paycheck from the ad platform every month.
 Inflated by fake traffic, of course.